Feeling stuck in life? Try a little P.E.A.C.E.

 ENERGY (BALANCED)

-Most people feel sluggish in the morning, mentally drained by the afternoon, and tired or anxious in the evening.
+Many people feel sluggish in the morning, mentally drained by the afternoon, and anxious in the evening.
 Unfortunately, this pattern can just keep repeating itself and spiral into a cycle of chronic depression and stress.

 Instead of getting trapped into such a cycle, I do my best to balance my energy throughout the day in alignment with the circadian rhythm so that I can remain steady and productive.

-My ideal schedule looks something like this —
+My ideal schedule looks something like this (with the exception of Sundays when I try to slow down) —

 BEFORE 6 AM: